The 3 Essential Single-Edged Japanese Knives Every Chef Should Own

 • Best for: Slicing raw fish and sushi

-• Ideal for: Sushi chefs and sashimi lovers
+• Suited to: Sushi work and sashimi prep

 Shop Yanagi Knives

-2. Deba Knife: The Best Knife for Filleting and Butchering Fish
+2. Deba: Built for Filleting and Breaking Down Fish

 • Blade Length: 165mm–210mm

-• Best for: Filleting whole fish, cutting through small bones
+• Best for: Filleting whole fish and cutting through small fish bones

 Shop Deba Knives

-The Usuba is the precision instrument for vegetable prep.
-Its tall, straight blade makes it ideal for thin, uniform slices and intricate decorative cuts.
-The beak-like tip (on the Kama-Usuba variation) adds extra control for detailed work.
-Whether you're preparing vegetables for a salad or garnishing a dish, the Usuba offers unmatched control.
+The Usuba is a precision vegetable knife.
+Its tall, straight blade is built for thin, even slices and detailed decorative cuts, and the beak-like tip on the Kama-Usuba variation adds extra control for fine work.

 • Blade Length: 165mm–210mm